jaydensipe/Where-We-Livin/README.md

 <br/> <br/>
 ### Client Setup

 1. Enter the information you want to connect to and press connect.
-If you are playing SOLO or WITH FRIENDS, this will be the IPv4 address and port of whoever is hosting.
+If you are playing SOLO or WITH FRIENDS, this will be the public IP address and port of whoever is hosting.

 [![Image from Gyazo](https://i.gyazo.com/006a8295b65152e7e6acbc36d112e334.png)](https://gyazo.com/006a8295b65152e7e6acbc36d112e334)